raptorf1/cat-bnb/README.md

 To be able to run the tests, run `bundle install` in your terminal as soon as you fork this repository.

 You must also have the database migrations in place, in order for everything to work properly.
 So in your terminal run `rails db:migrate`.
-In case this command produces an error, you can run `rails db:drop` and then `rails db:create db:migrate`.
+In case this command produces an error, you can run `rails db:drop db:setup`.

 After that, use `bundle exec cucumber` or `bundle exec rspec` to avoid any conflicts with the gems of this repo and your local gems.